-When you list plants that belong in a classic Southern garden, the gardenia has to be in the top five.
-Beautiful evergreen leaves, snow-white blossoms, intoxicating fragrance and the ability to withstand the Southern summer heat.
+When you list plants that belong in a classic Southern garden, the gardenia (Gardenia jasminoides) has to be in the top five.
+Beautiful evergreen leaves, snow-white blossoms, intoxicating fragrance, and the ability to withstand the Southern summer heat.
 What more could you ask for?
-Gardenias can bloom as early as spring and will continue to produce flowers throughout the summer and into fall.
-With showy blooms that open white and then fade to gold, gardenias are versatile as single shrubs, hedges, or container gardens.
+Also known as cape jasmine, gardenias can bloom as early as spring and will continue to produce flowers throughout the summer and into fall.
+With showy blooms that open white and then fade to gold, gardenias are versatile as single shrubs, hedges, or make beautiful container gardens.
 Gardenias demand to be treated right, however, so here are a few tips to help keep your Southern beauty happy and healthy.

 How to Plant

 The best times to plant gardenias are fall and spring when temperatures are moderate.
 Like camellias, gardenias like to be planted a little high.
-The soil should drain fast but retain water, as well; condition it with plenty of organic matter such as peat moss or ground bark.
-Dig a hole that is twice as wide and just as deep as the plant’s root-ball.
-Firmly pack 3-4 inches of soil at the bottom of the hole and set the root-ball about 1 inch higher than the surrounding soil to help ensure adequate drainage.
-Then, gently taper the soil up to the top of the exposed root-ball.
+The soil should drain fast but retain water—make sure to condition it with plenty of organic matter such as peat moss or ground bark.
+Dig a hole that is twice as wide and just as deep as the plant's root ball.
+Firmly pack three to four inches of soil at the bottom of the hole and set the root ball about one inch higher than the surrounding soil to help ensure adequate drainage.
+Then, gently taper the soil up to the top of the exposed root ball.
 Mulch plants with pine straw or chopped leaves.
-Gardenias do not like to be disturbed once they are established so it’s best to hand-pull weeds instead of cultivating around the root zone.
+Gardenias do not like to be disturbed once they are established so it's best to hand-pull weeds instead of cultivating around the root zone.